 Actually, almost all of the super villains in this series have villainous family members.
 The Aves family, the Chipotle scientists, Sartana and Django, General Chapuza and Che, etc. Sergio and El Oso are first generation villains, but it seems traditional for the younger villains to be the successors of their parents.

-Beautiful All Along: Played straight in "Mustache Love" when the ugly Sophia loses her unibrow and is suddenly beautiful (though she still sounds and acts the same).
+Beautiful All Along: Played around with in "Mustache Love".
+When Sophia (already considered pretty despite her persona) loses her unibrow, she becomes even more beautiful (though still sounds and acts the same).
 Subverted with Manny who looks pretty much the same without the mustache, but Sophia finds him repulsive.

-Burping Contest: One between Manny and Zebra Donkey (in fact, this example provides the page quote) and once between Manny and Frida, who tried to pass their belches off as "a study on the effects of excess gas in the human body" (or something like that) for science class.
+Burping Contest: One between Manny and Zebra Donkey (in fact, this example provides the page quote) and once between Manny and Frida, who tried to pass their belches off as "a study on alternative gas sources" for science class.

 And so on for pretty much every other hero/villain with an alter ego.